-- Pensioners residing in non- CGHS covered areas have the option to become CGHS beneficiary and avail CGHS facilities from the nearest CGHS covered city.
+Pensioners residing in non- CGHS covered areas have the option to become CGHS beneficiaries and avail of CGHS facilities from the nearest CGHS covered city.

-- Pensioners residing in non-CGHS areas have also the option to avail Fixed Medical Allowance of Rs300/- per month and opt not to avail CGHS facility.
+Pensioners residing in non-CGHS areas have also the option to avail of Fixed Medical Allowance of Rs300/- per month and opt not to avail CGHS facility.

-- CGHS pensioner beneficiaries( and their dependant and eligible family members) who are holding a valid CGHS Card and residing in a non-CGHS area shall be eligible to obtain inpatient medical treatment and also follow up treatment from Govt.
+CGHS pensioner beneficiaries( and their dependant and eligible family members) who are holding a valid CGHS Card and residing in a non-CGHS area shall be eligible to obtain inpatient medical treatment and also follow-up treatment from Govt.
 Hospitals / CS(MA) /ECHS approved hospitals on proper referral from CGHS Wellness Centre and submit the medical reimbursement claim to the Additional.
-Director/ Joint Director of CGHS of city where the CGHS card is registered.
+Director/ Joint Director of CGHS of the city where the CGHS card is registered.

-- In case of medical emergency , treatment may be obtained from any hospital and medical claim shall be submitted to Additional Director, CGHS of the concerned city.
+In case of a medical emergency, treatment may be obtained from any hospital and a medical claim shall be submitted to the Additional Director, CGHS of the concerned city.

 67) What is the procedure for online appointments?

-Online appoint with Medical Officer of the wellness centre or with Specialist who visits a particular Wellness center can be booked by visiting CGHS portal cghs.nic.in through the link Book Appointment
+Online appointment with the Medical Officer of the wellness center or with a Specialist who visits a particular Wellness center can be booked by visiting CGHS portal cghs.nic.in through the link Book Appointment

-68) What is the procedure for getting the investigations done by an empanelled diagnostic centre?
+68) What is the procedure for getting the investigations done by an empanelled diagnostic center?

 No Permission is required for getting listed Investigations done at empanelled Diagnostic Centres, if prescribed by CGHS Medical Officer/ CMO Incharge or Government Hospital specialist.

-- Original Prescription and Original Cards are to be produced at the centre for verification.
+Original Prescription and Original Cards are to be produced at the center for verification.
 Investigation can be done within 14 days of advice only.

 69) What is the procedure for getting treatment procedure done by an empanel hospital?